 - Your key skills, endorsed by people you’ve worked with

-Your banner, your headshot and your credentials are the first parts of your profile people will see.
-By designing this portion of your profile well, like Kei San Pablo has done here, you can create a powerful first impression:
+Your banner, your headshot, and your credentials are the first parts of your profile people will see.
+By designing this portion of your profile well, as Kei San Pablo has done here, you can create a powerful first impression: